propelorm/Propel2/documentation/behaviors/sortable.markdown

 array   inList($scope)
 {% endhighlight %}

-The behavior also adds a few methods to the Peer classes:
+The behavior also adds a few methods to the Query classes:

 {% highlight php %}
 <?php